 A UCC filing creates a lien when tangible business assets are reserved as collateral.
 Once the lien is in place, you can’t dispose of the property until you completely pay off the debt.

 Normally, a UCC filing has little to no effect on your business.
 But in some cases, it can have an impact.

 Your Borrowing Power

-A UCC filing can affect your ability to obtain other business loans.
+A lien can affect your ability to obtain other business loans.
 Since a lender already has a lien on some or all of your collateral, it might be difficult to secure funding from another unsecured lender.